willfortes/willfortes/README.md

 In my spare time I like to produce music. 🎵🎧🎸🎚

 - My favorite stack is Python, PHP & JS
-- I really like universon web and mobile
+- I really like universe web and mobile
 - My links https://beacons.ai/willfortes